RSS About

 Stage two: anger

-I traced it, and it turned out to be worse than that.
+I traced it, and it turned out to be even worse than that.

 I once mentioned you could have funny bug if you didn’t size your micro-operations FIFO correctly.
-I even wrote that 5 was the maximum number of micro-operations we’d ever have.
+I even wrote that five (5) was the maximum number of micro-operations we’d ever have.

-What do you think happens when, through lack of oversight — or maybe through overthinking — the FIFO’s size is set to only 3?
+What do you think happens when, through lack of oversight — or maybe through overthinking — the FIFO’s size is set to only three?

 Here’s how CALL works internally, each bullet point representing an operation in the FIFO:

-And there we are: the FIFO only contained the first three steps, and as PC was never updated, it was just like CALL had no effect.
+And there we are: the FIFO only contained the first three steps of that instruction, and as PC was never updated, it was just like CALL had no effect.
 Hence, no tiles copied to the video RAM except that ®, which is added later in the process and is encoded as a proper tile in the boot ROM itself.

 Stage three: bugfix